mainsail-crew/moonraker-timelapse/docs/contributing.md

 # Contributing to Moonraker / Moonraker-timelapse

 While the moonraker-timelapse component exists independently from Moonraker, it hooks into Moonraker as a Component.
-As such, contibuting guidelines are the same as those of Moonraker:
+As such, contributing guidelines are the same as those of Moonraker:

 - All source files should begin with a copyright notice in the following